 Only students who have completed year one can register for year two.

-Five $1,000 year-one student and five $1,000 year-two student scholarships were available through the generosity of The Toro Company and The Toro Foundation.
-Applications were accepted through June 15, 2018.
+Ten year-one student and ten year-two student scholarships are available through the generosity of The Toro Company and The Toro Foundation.

 John C. Potts Scholarships